 © ADOBE STOCK showing the home, facilitating negotiations, structuring contracts and being at your beck and call throughout the process, many experts consider this percentage to be well worth the cost.
 One of the most helpful is setting the actual price of your home.
 Agents have access to critical home market data from across your region, which should be taken into consideration when determining your asking price.
-Realtors are trained to help parts of working with an agent you sell your home as quickly as possible while also fighting for your fair rights as the sell- GOING DIY Although tempting, experts urge it's probably not a great idea to try to sell your home on your own, especially if you haven't done it before.
+Realtors are trained to help as possible while also fighting for your fair rights as the seller.
+GOING DIY Although tempting, experts urge it's probably not a great idea to try to sell your home on your own, especially if you haven't done it before.
 If you choose to go down this route, you may consider hiring a real estate attorney to help you with the finer points of the transaction and the escrow process.
 The last thing you want to happen is a legal issue halting the progress of your sale.

-Jon Petters, Broker • 320-363-7656 • jon@collegeville.biz - collegevillebrokerage.com
+Jon Petters, Broker • 320-363-7656 • jon@collegeville.biz • collegevillebrokerage.com